timosadchiy/cloneable-ts/README.md

 # About
-Abstract class that provides a clone method for classes in Typescript.
+Abstract class that provides a deep clone method for classes in Typescript.
 Inspired by the copy method of a case class in Scala language.

 # How to use